Terp Network Docs

 3. Cache coherence: verifying keys have different access patterns and sizes than contract WASM.
 They require separate filesystem caching (vks/ vs modules/) and LRU eviction with pinned keys for hot circuits.

-4. Fork maintenance: the ZK fork (zk-wasmvm, zk-wasmd, zk-cosmos-sdk, zk-ibc-go) diverges from upstream CosmWasm.
+4. Fork maintenance: the ZK fork (zk-cosmwasmvm, zk-wasmd, zk-cosmos-sdk, zk-ibc-go) diverges from upstream CosmWasm.
 Dependency mode switching (just deps-zk-local / just deps-zk-git) must be handled explicitly.

 Decision Drivers